 Driving to the start, after the obligatory sausage roll stop in Tharwa, we arrived at the trailhead in good spirits, with thankfully mild summer weather.

-Bikes loaded, we began our ride and, like most trips, we found ourselves stopping less than a kilometre down the trail to adjust a couple of bags – no matter how dialed you think your setup is, a bumpy trail will always let you know if something isn’t tight enough!
+Bikes loaded, we began our ride and, like most trips, we found ourselves stopping less than a kilometre down the trail to adjust a couple of bags – no matter how dialled you think your setup is, a bumpy trail will always let you know if something isn’t tight enough!

-From there, you dive into the bush and can enjoy three hut detours within the next five kilometres (with the toughest hill of the route thrown in the middle).
+From there, you dive into the bush and can enjoy three hut detours within the next 5km (with the toughest hill of the route thrown in the middle).
 Around 10km into the ride you re-emerge into another valley and cross the Naas Creek, another highlight and a good opportunity to refill water bottles.

 Camping at Westermans Hut

-From Naas Creek you continue climbing up to the top of the Boboyan Divide, right on the ACT / NSW border.
+From Naas Creek you continue climbing up to the top of the Boboyan Divide, right on the ACT/NSW border.
 Here you pass Waterhole Hut before completing the final stretch to camp beside Westermans Hut.

 We were treated to a beautiful still evening, with changing skies developing over the distant hills.
 Clear skies continued all night which caught Jon and Stuart out with some colder than expected overnight temperatures.